MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/remote-credential-guard.md

 ## Overview

-Remote Credential Guard helps you protect your credentials over a Remote Desktop (RDP) connection by redirecting Kerberos requests back to the device that's requesting the connection.
-If the target device is compromised, your credentials aren't exposed because both credential and credential derivatives are never passed over the network to the target device.
+Remote Credential Guard helps protecting credentials over a Remote Desktop (RDP) connection by redirecting Kerberos requests back to the device that's requesting the connection.
+If the target device is compromised, the credentials aren't exposed because both credential and credential derivatives are never passed over the network to the target device.
 Remote Credential Guard also provides single sign-on experiences for Remote Desktop sessions.

 This article describes how to configure and use Remote Credential Guard.